Click & Collect: Cast and characters

+Filming

+Footage of the characters' houses was filmed in Willesden Green, North-West London on 2018-11-14 – 16.

 Reception

 Click & Collect received positive reviews across the British press.
 The Guardian described it "funny and tender", The Observer as "excellent", Stephen Merchant and Asim Chaudhry were described by The Telegraph as "a mismatch made in heaven".
-A number of reviewers noted the similarities with Planes, Trains and Automobiles and Jingle All The Way, with The Times noting that "these references are done with a wink".
+A number of reviewers noted the similarities with Planes, Trains and Automobiles and Jingle All the Way, with The Times noting that "these references are done with a wink".
 Metro described it as "comforting, sharply written Christmas TV", whilst The Daily Telegraph praised the "lively script" and "warm hearted satire", stating: "Click and Collect offered proof that, in certain circumstances, it is possible to have your cake and eat it.
 It subjected Christmas to a testy satirical buffeting while also smothering it with reverence as an enfolding nationwide group hug."